Book Snippets: Clean Code: A Handbook of Agile Software Craftsmanship

-The following are some of my favorite snippets from the book Clean Code: A Handbook of Agile Software Craftsmanship.
+The following are some of my favorite snippets from this book.
+Thanks, Uncle Bob.

 … You get the drift.
 Indeed, the ratio of time spent reading vs. writing is well over 10:1.
 We are constantly reading old code as part of the effort to write new code.